mattes3/ddd-video-club/README.md

 ## How It's Structured

-The project is organized as a monorepo using Yarn workspaces, with packages divided into conceptual modules (business domains) and technological modules (infrastructure):
+The project is organized as a monorepo using pnpm workspaces, with packages divided into conceptual modules (business domains) and technological modules (infrastructure):

 Conceptual Modules (Business Logic)